5 Best Biodegradable Golf Balls that Dissolve in Water

 Why I Recommend It: The AlbusGolf EcoBioball biodegradable balls (certified by the OECD) will fully degrade in around 48hrs, leaving nothing behind but fish food.

-Personal Experience: The golf courses I usually play in the Florida area have A LOT of water hazards, which unfortunately I am all too familiar with!
+The golf courses I usually play in the Florida area have A LOT of water hazards, which unfortunately I am all too familiar with!
 So it was important to find a ball that was gentle in marine environments.
+This is the perfect guilt-free solution.

-One word of caution: if you’re looking to shoot a low score, then these balls might not be the right choice.
+One word of caution: treat these as practice balls, not for shooting an 18-hole round.
 In my experience, they don’t fly as far as traditional golf balls (I was able to achieve between 70 and 80% of the usual distance with long irons, a little less with the driver).

 I love using them when playing with friends, family, or business associates because they’re very much ‘on message’ for TheRoundup and always a talking point.